alexsaunderswps/User-Guides/finished/English/markdown_files/cable_creation_guide.md

 12. **Secure remaining rope/cable/sleeve end**
     - Slide your hand down the rope/cable/sleeve to remove any bunching
     - *You should have 1/2 - 1 inch of sleeve material extending past the rope/cable connection*
-    - *This end will be hidden from the public; if the sleeve does not extend past the rope/cable connection you should adjust future measurements but continue to use this reinforced cable*
+    - *This end will be hidden from the public; if the sleeve does not extend past the rope/cable connection, you should adjust future measurements but continue to use this reinforced cable*
     - Hold the sleeving end against the rope/cable, 1/2 - 1 inch past the rope/cable joint, so that the sleeving will attach directly to the USB cable only.
     - Secure this sleeve end to the USB cable and continue wrapping to a point 2 inches past the rope/cable joint.
     - *See the **"How to apply electrical tape"** section*